 Graduates from Ph.D. programs in biochemistry are prepared for research-oriented careers in government, academia and private industry.
 Most Ph.D. programs in biochemistry are research-based and require a dissertation.
 These programs often include a teaching component that provides students the opportunity to assist in teaching undergraduate-level lab courses.

 Prospective students will need to have a master's degree in biochemistry or closely related science field, courses in organic chemistry, general biochemistry, physical chemistry and others, knowledge in mathematics through calculus, GRE scores, transcripts, and letters of recommendation.

 In a biochemistry Ph.D. program, in addition to lecture and seminar courses, students are typically required to participate in laboratory rotations that provide extensive hands-on experience in research methods, approaches and procedures.
 Other than physical biochemistry and bioinformatics, common subject matter for this degree includes:

 - Cell biology

 - Protein chemistry

 Employment and Salary Information

 Graduates are prepared for careers in education and research.
 Postdoctoral research and teaching positions are available with colleges and universities.
 Biochemists are also able to find employment with biotech and pharmaceutical companies.
-According to the U.S. Bureau of Labor Statistics (BLS), employment of biochemists and biophysicists was projected to grow by 8% between 2014 and 2024 (www.bls.gov).
-This rate is faster than the average for all occupations.
+According to the U.S. Bureau of Labor Statistics (BLS), employment of biochemists and biophysicists was projected to grow by 6% between 2018 and 2028 (www.bls.gov).
+This rate is as fast as the average for all occupations.

 A Ph.D. in biochemistry prepares students for careers in biotechnology industries, as well as positions in academia as postsecondary biochemistry professors.
 Students will have the opportunities to get necessary lab rotations, as well as comprehensive education in major specialty areas.